The abstract cotangent complex and Quillen cohomology of enriched categories: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Tomer Schlank for useful discussions and for suggesting the idea of using the twisted arrow category.
-The first author was supported by the FSMP.
+While working on this paper the first author was supported by the FSMP.
 The second author was supported by NWO.
 The third author was supported by an ERC grant 669655.